SEMICeu/documentation/puri.md

 All PURIs maintained by SEMIC should be handled by the server *uri.semic.eu*.
 On this server a PURI resolvement service is installed that implements the content negotation.
-The source code and deployment instructions are found in the repository [uri.semic.eu-proxy](https://github.com/SEMICeu/uri.semic.eu-proxy).
+The description of the implemented content negotation rules, source code and deployment instructions are found in the repository [uri.semic.eu-proxy](https://github.com/SEMICeu/uri.semic.eu-proxy).

 ### Data specifications and PURIs